ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 Anything You Want: 40 Lessons for a New Kind of Entrepreneur - Derek Sivers

+Hackers & Painters: Big Ideas from the Computer Age - Paul Graham

 Founders at Work: Stories of Startups' Early Days - Jessica Livingston

 Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried